Job Market Paper

 Selected Works in Progress

-Urban Heat Island and Health Outcomes.
+Urban Heat Island and Health Outcomes, with Tim Komarek and Sayorn Chin.